RedHatInsights/insights-core/docs/customtut_rule.rst

             ├── test_integration.py
             └── test_sshd_secure.py

 Make sure
 you start with your virtual environment set to the insights-core project::

     [userone@hostone mycomponents]$ source ../insights-core/bin/activate
     (insights-core)[userone@hostone mycomponents]$

-You are now ready to being writing your rule.
+You are now ready to begin writing your rule.

 ************************
 Secure Shell Server Rule